Types of Aid

 Loans

 Loans are a form of need-based financial aid that must be repaid with interest.
-They are offered based on financial need as determined by the Free Application for Federal Student Aid (FAFSA).
+They are offered based on financial need as determined by the FAFSA.

 Outside Aid

 Many scholarships are available from sources outside of APU.
 You can search for these scholarships through websites such as finaid.org or fastweb.com.
-The Undergraduate Enrollment Services Center is sometimes notified of scholarships available through APU departments or local organizations, and can provide information on request.
+The Student Services Center is sometimes notified of scholarships available through APU departments or local organizations, and can provide information on request.

-Please be advised that funding from all of the sources listed is not guaranteed.
+Be advised that funding from all of the sources listed is not guaranteed.
 Budget limitations may reduce or eliminate any of the awards described without notice.
 Also, on rare occasions, the amount of financial aid originally offered may end up being reduced or eliminated due to federal, state, and/or institutional policies.
-See the Stacking Financial Aid section on our Policies page for more information on possible restrictions.